 Thankfully, Title VII also makes it illegal for the boss, manager, or even the owner of the company to fire employees from making a good faith report of race discrimination or sexual harassment.
 (See Can I Be Fired If My Father Reported Race Discrimination At Work To HR?; Can I Be Fired For Reporting Racial Discrimination?
 I Need The Best Wrongful Termination Attorney!; Can I Sue If I’m Fired For Reporting Discrimination Or Sexual Harassment?).
 In reality, it is often easier to prove the retaliation claim than the underlying employment discrimination claim.

 As this case is newly filed, our attorneys have geared up for a long hard fight if necessary.
 Rest assured, we don’t back down no matter who the employer.
 Our lawyers will keep you posted.

 The materials available at the top of this race discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking: “What should I do if my coworkers says Lynch or noose “I’m being discriminated against because I’m African American”, “my boss makes racial jokes” or “How do I find the top lawyers to sue my company for racial harassment at work”, your best option is to contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.